 Located just 20 km from Kuching, Kubah National Park is a good day trip destination.
 There is also a range of accommodation at the park HQ for those interested in an overnight stay.
 The park’s rainforest scenery is superb and it has a rich variety of orchids and ferns.
 It is also famed for its rich diversity of palms, with 93 species found in the park.
 The park’s jungle streams and waterfalls offer great resting places to cool down after a jungle trek.

-A series of trekking trails allows visitors to experience these attractions.
-The Palmetum is a short trail devoted to Kubah’s best-known feature – its palms.
-The Selang Trail ends at a viewing point on Bukit Selang, one of the many hills in the park.
-The Belian Trail as the name suggests passes a number of Belian or Ironwood trees.
+A series of trekking trails allows visitors to experience the park’s attractions.
+The Palmetum is a short trail (30 mins, one way) devoted to Kubah’s best-known feature – its palms.
+The Selang Trail (45 mins, one way) ends at a viewing point on Bukit Selang, one of the many hills in the park.
+The Belian Trail (45 mins, one way) as the name suggests passes a number of Belian or Ironwood trees.
 Belian is one of the finest hardwoods in Borneo owing to its strength and durability.

 The Waterfall Trail (90 mins, one way) is one of the most popular and leads to a series of rock pools and waterfall whilst the Rayu Trail (2 hours, one way) connects Kubah to Matang Wildlife Centre.

 Visitors can also walk along the Summit Road that leads to the top of Mount Serapi.
 It takes 5-6 hours to walk to the top and back.
 There is a viewing platform at the summit that offers amazing views of the rainforest, coastline and the wider Kuching area.